-The course is for students who want to learn about and contribute to the innovation currently taking place in union organizing and bargaining across the United States.
+The course is for students who want to learn about and contribute to the innovation taking place in union organizing and bargaining.
 For example, some recent successful campaigns have been multinational and multi-union.
 Other campaigns have drawn heavily on rank-and-file community-based action.
 A growing number of campaigns have targeted occupations and industries that either fall outside the NLRB model or are specifically denied legal employee status.
 Recent campaign victories include:

 These victories came about through a combination of grassroots rank-and-file mobilizing, rank-and-file leadership development, and escalating actions in the workplace and broader community.
 However, fundamental to all these campaigns was careful strategic research.